Baghdad International Airport: Expansion

 The new terminals were developed under a consortium led by French company Spie Batignolles under an agreement made in 1979.
 The Iran–Iraq War delayed full opening of the new airport terminals until 1982.
-It was renamed as Saddam International Airport, bearing the name of then-Iraqi President Saddam Hussein.
+It was renamed as Saddam International Airport, bearing the name of then-President of Iraq Saddam Hussein.

 Closer to Baghdad than the older runway, a new runway, 15L/33R begun construction with a length of 13,123 feet or 4,000 meters.

 The access road to the interim terminal was partially demolished so that Runway 15L/33R could be built.

 Most of Baghdad's civilian flights stopped in 1991, when the United Nations imposed restrictions on Iraq after its invasion of Kuwait.
 After the Persian Gulf War, a no-fly zone imposed on Iraq by the United States and the United Kingdom meant that Iraqi Airways was only able to continue domestic flights for limited periods.
 Occasional international charter flights carrying medicine, aid workers, and government officials were allowed into Baghdad.
 Royal Jordanian Airlines operated regular flights from Amman to Baghdad.

 On August 17, 2000, the airport was officially opened to civilian flights.
 Minister of Transport Ahmad Murtada said that:

 And we are expecting the arrival of aircraft.
 The embargo has prevented Iraqi citizens from using the airport for 10 years.
 There is no international resolution banning flights to Iraq.
 It is a US-British-Zionist decision that is neither lawful, humane nor fair.